“Tony has a deep-rooted knowledge; he is really hands-on and has a good understanding of all the issues surrounding a case."

 E. Anthony Figg

-E. Anthony Figg specializes in intellectual property law, primarily involving the chemical, pharmaceutical, health care and biotechnology industries.
-His practice focuses on patent litigation and interferences, patent procurement, intellectual property licensing and related contract matters, opinions and counseling.
+Mr. Figg specializes in intellectual property law, primarily involving the chemical, pharmaceutical, healthcare, and biotechnology industries.
+His practice focuses on patent litigation and inter partes matters before the PTAB, appeals, ADR, patent procurement, intellectual property licensing and related contract matters, opinions, and counseling.

-Mr. Figg has served as lead counsel in a large number of complex patent litigations in federal district courts, the International Trade Commission, and the Board of Patent Appeals and Interferences, as well as appeals before the United States Court of Appeals for the Federal Circuit and the Court of Appeals for the District of Columbia Circuit.
-Brief synopses of many of these cases may be found at the firm's website.
+Mr. Figg has served as lead counsel in a large number of complex patent litigations in federal district courts, the International Trade Commission, the PTAB, and arbitral tribunals, as well as in appeals before the United States Court of Appeals for the Federal Circuit and the Court of Appeals for the District of Columbia Circuit.

 Mr. Figg and the firm litigated some of the first cases arising out of the Drug Price Competition and Patent Term Restoration Act of 1984 (the so-called "Hatch-Waxman" amendments) and have continued to handle a large number of such cases.
 His trial and appellate practice has included the successful prosecution of several groundbreaking cases involving the interpretation and application of the Hatch-Waxman amendments.

-Mr. Figg is a Fellow of the American College of Trial Lawyers and the American Bar Foundation.
-He is a member of the District of Columbia Bar and its Intellectual Property Law Section and the Licensing Executives Society.
-In past years, he has served on the Patent Law Working Group of the Biotechnology Industry Organization, the Advisory Committee on Intellectual Property of the Franklin Pierce Law School, and the Georgetown University Law School Advisory Committee.
+Mr. Figg is a former Chair of the Section of Intellectual Property Law (IPL) of the American Bar Association (ABA), the largest organization of patent attorneys in the world.
+He also served a four-year term on the IPL Section's Council and has chaired several of its divisions and committees.
+He chaired the IPL Section's Patent Law Reform Task Force for several years.
+He also served on the ABA's Standing Committee on Amicus Curiae Briefs.
+He is a former member of the ABA's Coordinating Committee on Bioethics.
+Mr. Figg is a longstanding member of the American Intellectual Property Law Association (AIPLA), the Association Internationale pour la Protection de la Propriété Intellectuelle (AIPPI), the District of Columbia Bar and its Intellectual Property Law Section, and the Licensing Executives Society.
+In past years, he served on the Patent Law Working Group of the Biotechnology Industry Organization (BIO), the Advisory Committee on Intellectual Property of the Franklin Pierce Law School, and the Georgetown University Law School Advisory Committee.